-- The court did not accept arguments that the notice was not received or signed for by a legal representative or authorised person to receive it.
-However, there have also been cases where courts have found that deemed notice was not enough to satisfy the requirement of proper notice.110 - The award deals with matters outside the submission to arbitration.
-This ground applies where the arbitral tribunal has considered matters that were not encompassed by the arbitration agreement, and were therefore not within the arbitral tribunal's iurisdiction.
-The Victorian Supreme Court considered this ground in Giedo van der Garde BV v Sauber Motorsport AG, 111 in which the court was asked to enforce a Swiss arbitral award under which Sauber Motorsports had been ordered to reinstate one of its drivers for the Formula 1 Grand Prix.
+- The award deals with matters outside the submission to arbitration.
+This ground applies where the arbitral tribunal has considered matters that were not encompassed by the arbitration agreement, and were therefore not within the arbitral tribunal's jurisdiction.
+The Victorian Supreme Court considered this ground in Giedo van der Garde BV v Sauber Motorsport AG,124 in which the Court was asked to enforce a Swiss arbitral award under which Sauber Motorsports had been ordered to reinstate one of its drivers for the Formula 1 Grand Prix.
 This was resisted on the basis the award dealt with matters outside the submission to arbitration, being wrongly based on the assumption that the claimant had a personal contractual right enforceable against the respondent.
-The court rejected this on the basis that the contractual arrangements were intended to facilitate the claimant's position as a driver, so his rights were within the scope of the submission to arbitration.
-The court emphasised that in making this determination, the court was not engaging in a merits review of the award, but merely investigating the issue to determine that it was open to the arbitrator to make the relevant findings.
-This is consistent with international jurisprudence that this ground must be construed narrowly and does not permit an enforcing court to engage in a merits review.112 - The composition of the arbitral tribunal was not in accordance with the parties' agreement.
+The Court rejected this argument on the basis that the contractual arrangements were intended to facilitate the claimant's position as a driver, so his rights were within the scope of the submission to arbitration.
+The Court emphasised that in making this determination, the Court was not engaging in a merits review of the award but was merely investigating the issue to determine that it was open to the arbitrator to make the relevant findings.
+This is consistent with international jurisprudence that this ground must be construed narrowly and does not permit an enforcing court to engage in a merits review.125 - The composition of the arbitral tribunal was not in accordance with the parties' agreement.
 This ground emphasises the primacy of party autonomy.
-It was recently considered by the Full Court of the Federal Court of Australia in Hub Street Equipment Pty Ltd v Energy City Qatar Holding Company113 (as discussed in Chapter 2 of this Guide).
-Globally, in the majority of reported cases in which this ground has been raised, parties have been unsuccessful because it is unusual for the composition of the tribunal to deviate from the parties' agreement or the applicable rules.
-114

-- The award has not yet become binding on the parties or has been set aside in the country where the award was made.
+It was recently considered by the Full Court of the Federal Court of Australia in Hub Street Equipment Pty Ltd v Energy.
+City Qatar Holding Company126 (as discussed in Chapter 2).
+Globally, in the majority of reported cases in which this ground has been raised, parties have been unsuccessful because it is unusual for the composition of the tribunal to deviate from the parties' agreement or the applicable rules.127 - The award has not yet become binding on the parties or has been set aside in the country where the award was made.
 This ground may be invoked where the award has been set aside in the place where it was made.
-Where an award has been set aside in the country or under the law of which it was made, Australian courts (like English courts115) retain discretion to enforce the award, 116 but that discretion is exercised judiciously.
-English courts have enforced awards where the decision by the seat court to set it aside was found to be in violation of basic notions of justice or otherwise contrary to public policy.
-117 Where an application to set aside an award is pending at the seat of the arbitration, award debtors may apply for an adjournment of enforcement proceedings pending the resolution of the set aside application.
-Australian courts have the discretion to adjourn enforcement proceedings or order security against the award debtor when the award is being challenged at the seat of arbitration.
-118 Courts will weigh several competing factors when exercising their discretion.
-119 The award debtor resisting enforcement will typically need to establish that an application to set the award aside has been made appropriately and/or that, at least prima facie, it has prospects of success.
-120 - The subject-matter of the award is not arbitrable under the law of the country where recognition and enforcement is sought.
-As discussed in Chapter 2 of this Guide, arbitrability relates to whether the subject matter of the dispute can be resolved through arbitration or can only be resolved by courts.
-In the context of this ground, arbitrability is determined by reference to the law of the enforcing country, not the law of the country where the arbitration took place.
+Where an award has been set aside in the country or under the law of which it was made,

+Australian courts (like English courts128) retain discretion to enforce the award, 129 but that discretion is exercised judiciously.
+English courts have enforced awards where the decision by the seat court to set it aside was foundto be in violation of basic notions of justice or otherwise contrary to public policy.130 Where an application to set aside an award is pending at the seat of the arbitration, award debtors may apply for an adjournment of enforcement proceedings pending the resolution of the set aside application.
+Australian courts have the discretion to adjourn enforcement proceedings or order security against the award debtor when the award is being challenged at the seat of arbitration.131 Courts will weigh several competing factors when exercising their discretion.132 The award debtor resisting enforcement will typically need to establish that an application to set the award aside has been made appropriately and/or that, at least prima facie, it has prospects of success.133